calvinchankf/House-Prices-Advanced-Regression-Techniques/readme.md

 ### 2nd attempt
   - feature-encode categorical features for linear regression
   - take away: DONT use inclemetal label-encoding e.g. `{Grvl:1, Pave:2, NA:3,....}` for linear regression.
-It is because, when we consider y = mx + c, we cant compute a proper value for m since x is not be proportional to y
+It is because, when we consider y = mx + c, we cant compute a proper value for m since x is not be proportional to y. [ref](https://forums.fast.ai/t/to-label-encode-or-one-hot-encode/6057/4)
   - 🏆: 2597, scored 0.14666 (i made progress 😎)

 ### 3rd attempt